Autodesk Animator Software

 Alt :- Middle mouse, Pan in the Attribute Editor

-Ctrl :- Switches between Attribute Editor or Channel Box–displays the Attribute Editor if neither is shown
+Ctrl a :- Switches between Attribute Editor or Channel Box–displays the Attribute Editor if neither is shown

 a :- Frame All in active panel, or with left mouse button for History Operations marking menu